jamesdonoh/mobile-applications/report.md

-Nielsen [@nielsen1993] defines five attributes which can be used to judge the usability of a system via a questionnaire or other evaluation process.
+Nielsen [@nielsen1996] (does he?) defines five attributes which can be used to judge the usability of a system via a questionnaire or other evaluation process.
 The following table lists these attributes along with examples of ways they could be used to evaluate the specific app being developed:

 Attribute                Question
 ------------------------ ------------------------------------------------------